SharanKalyan/SharanKalyan/README.md

 A Machine Learning classification application that predicts credit card approval risk based on applicant financial and demographic features. https://credit-card-approval-application.streamlit.app/

+# Work Experience
-In addition, I’ve worked extensively on Smart City and computer vision projects, where object detection frameworks such as YOLO, TensorFlow, and PyTorch play a major role.
+I lead a high performance Data Sciene team for Zoominfo, a Multinational B2B SaaS company as a Senior Team Lead.
+I've worked on Smart City and computer vision projects, where object detection frameworks such as YOLO, TensorFlow, and PyTorch play a major role.
 I’ve personally contributed to multiple production-grade initiatives in this space, many of which are showcased here on my GitHub.
 Beyond deep learning, I have strong experience in statistical modeling, exploratory data analysis, and advanced visualizations using Python, along with BI tools like Tableau and Power BI to deliver actionable insights to stakeholders.

 I hold a Bachelor’s degree in Computer Science Engineering from Anna University (2018) and completed my PGP in Data Science from Great Lakes (2019).
 Having worked across both startups and MNCs, I bring a well-rounded perspective on building data solutions that balance speed, scale, and maintainability.